FIWARE/tutorials.Big-Data-Spark/README.md

 programming entire clusters with implicit data parallelism and fault tolerance.
 The **Cosmos Spark** connector allows developers write custom business logic to listen for context data subscription events and then process the flow of the context data.
-Spark is able to delegate these actions to other workers where they will be acted upon either in sequentiallly or in parallel as required.
+Spark is able to delegate these actions to other workers where they will be acted upon either in sequentially or in parallel as required.
 The data flow processing itself can be arbitrarily complex.

 Obviously, in reality, our existing Supermarket scenario is far too small to require the use of a Big Data solution, but will serve as a basis for demonstrating the type of real-time processing which may be required in a larger solution